 Conclusion: Oral microbiome dysbiosis may cause systemic disease!

 For those that only read the introduction, conclusion, and skim the rest, this is for you

-Prevention and early diagnosis of periodontal disease is not only beneficial for oral health, but also for systemic health.
+In conclusion, prevention and early diagnosis of periodontal disease is not only beneficial for oral health, but also for systemic health.
 This is because periodontal disease is associated with increased risk of cardiovascular disease, COPD and even (tentatively) cancer.
-But researchers pursue these connections because they better understand of the oral microbiome. the oral microbiome offers a mechanism that explains how mouth diseases contribute to heart, lung and other disease.
+But researchers pursue these connections because they better understand of the oral microbiome.
+The oral microbiome offers a mechanism that explains how mouth diseases contribute to heart, lung and other disease.
 Continue to the next post to find out how the oral microbiome is associated with specific autoimmune diseases.
-In conclusion, good oral health could reduce risk of the diseases mentioned above.
-Even more important, attention to mouth well-being may improve the well-being of people living with autoimmune diseases.
+All in all, good oral health could reduce risk of the diseases mentioned above.
+More importantly, attention to mouth well-being may improve the well-being of people living with autoimmune diseases.

 Written by: Hailey Motooka, Bonnie Feldman, DDS, MBA, Ellen M. Martin

 - Bingham, Clifton O., and Malini Moni.
 “Periodontal Disease and Rheumatoid Arthritis.”
 Current Opinion in Rheumatology, vol. 25, no. 3, 2013, pp. 345–353., doi:10.1097/bor.0b013e32835fb8ec.